 In the world of manufacturing, the ability to maintain quality and on-time delivery is key to staying competitive and profitable.
 This is why many factories use durable products like industrial pointing devices ( found on http://www.cksglobal.net/product-category/industrial-pointing-devices/).
-While these are all common goals manufacturers strive to obtain, getting there can lead down two very distinct paths: in-house manufacturing (through systems integration) or contract manufacturing (also known as outsourcing).
-Maintaining a compliant and safe workplace environment is always key in a factory environment, which is why many factories choose to install a fume extraction system.
+While these are all common goals manufacturing companies strive to obtain, getting there can lead down two very distinct paths: in-house manufacturing (through systems integration) or contract manufacturing (also known as outsourcing).
+Maintaining a compliant and safe work environment is always key in a factory environment, which is why many factories choose to install a fume extraction system.
 Checking out a site like www.integratedair.co.uk/fume-extraction-systems might be the way to go for any manufacturers looking to protect the quality of manufacturing processes in their workplace.
-Manufacturing facilities are now moving towards technology that enables industrial automation to take place which improves operations and keeps the business moving ahead of competition.
+Manufacturing facilities are now moving towards technology that enables industrial automation to take place which improves operations and keeps the business moving ahead of the competition.

 For Covance, a division of LabCorp, the dilemma they faced was trying to keep outsourcing to a minimum.
-This was of vital importance because the company had to improve delivery times for investigational drugs desperately needed for ongoing clinical medical studies.
+This was of vital importance because the manufacturing company had to improve delivery times for investigational drugs desperately needed for ongoing clinical medical studies.
 It was a change that could literally be the difference between life or death for many critically ill patients.

 Covance realized that a key drawback to their current outsourcing approach was pipeline efficiency.
 It was simple for company executives to identify this problematic issue, but solving it was far from simple.
 What they knew was this: If they remained heavily reliant upon manufacturing outsourcing it would continue to negatively impact their ability to improve delivery speed.